Shisiajoy/Python/README.md

 4. libraryOop.py: An object-oriented Python program that manages a simple library system.

-5. temp_converter.py: A script to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+5. temp_converter.py: A script to convert temperatures between Celsius and Fahrenheit.